YourAdvalue: Measuring Advertising Price Dynamics without Bankrupting User Privacy: Privacy Analysis

-We close this investigation by looking into the inherent trade-off between aggregation of feature classes, and the modelling of prices at the server using machine learning methods.
-We use a random forest model and 4 equidistant classes for the RTB prices detected, and measure standard ML performance metrics: (i) AUCROC and (ii) F1-score for the different aggregation levels of the available features, as examined in the previous paragraphs.
-The results are shown in the bottom of Table~\ref{table:aggr_features_real}.
-We find that both metrics are not greatly impacted by the aggregation performed: 8.4\% decrease in AUC and 16.5\% decrease in F1 when comparing the no-aggregation scenario (1st column) vs. the fully aggregated scenario (last column).
-These results mean that the \toolname can do aggressive aggregation of features at the client side before reporting, without affecting the performance of the ML model at the server side.
+We close this investigation by looking into the inherent trade-off between aggregation of feature classes, and modeling of prices at the server using machine learning (ML) methods.
+We use a decision tree model and 4 equidistant classes for the RTB prices detected and measure AUCROC, a standard ML performance metric.
+We use this model with features aggregated at different levels, as examined earlier.
+The results are shown at the bottom of Table~\ref{table:aggr_features_real}.
+We find that the AUC is not greatly impacted by the aggregation performed (8.4\% decrease) when comparing the no-aggregation scenario (1st column) vs. the fully aggregated scenario (last column).
+These results show that \toolname can do intense feature aggregation at the client before reporting to the back-end, without significantly affecting the server's ML model performance.
+Note here, that another formal way to achieve anonymization of user data with provable guarantees is by applying techniques such as Differential Privacy (DP)~\cite{dwork2006dp}.
+In such method, Laplacian or Gaussian noise can be added on each feature to be reported, so that the probability of existence of individual rows into the dataset is obfuscated up to a certain, and system-controlled degree.
+However, the problem with such technique, in relation to our setup, is that the full distribution of each feature must be known, before proper noise level is selected for each feature to be protected.
+For the reconstruction at the server of the full distribution in an anonymous fashion, complex and costly methods such as the one used in EyeWnder~\cite{iwnder} can be employed.
+Alternatively, emerging, privacy-preserving ML methods such as federated learning coupled with differential privacy~\cite{geyer2017dp-fl} can be used, to allow the server the building of a global ML model across users, without the need to report raw or aggregated user data, but only pre-models with added DP-noise.
+We will investigate such techniques in the future.

+\textbf{Finding:} The \toolname client can perform high feature aggregation before reporting data with a minimal impact on the performance of the ML price model used in the system.